Moving Forward: YMCA Enters Next Phase of Services

 Because Henry County’s COVID-related numbers continue to move in a positive direction, the Henry County YMCA is moving into the next phase of service offerings.
 The following updates began Monday, March 1.

 The Henry County YMCA facility will remain a member-based facility at this time.
-All programming that takes place inside the building will be limited to those who have a Henry County YMCA membership.
-We are still not accepting reciprocal memberships and guest passes.
+All programming that takes place inside the building will be limited to those who have a YMCA membership.
+We are still not selling guest passes.
 However, we are accepting new members and financial assistance is available for those in need.

 Youth Members Access: